Active Adventure: 3 Ways to Enjoy a Day of Fitness in North Bend

 To explore the valley on foot, hop on any portion of the Snoqualmie Valley Trail (SVT)—a 31-mile gravel trail that follows an old rail bed from Duvall to Rattlesnake Lake, where it then connects to the John Wayne Pioneer trail.
 The multi-use trail is also popular with mountain bikers and horseback riders.

 Explore different parts of the trail by parking at one of the lots in Duvall, Snoqualmie, Fall City, Carnation or North Bend.
 Be sure to download a map of the Snoqualmie Valley Trail before you go.

 Post-Adventure Food Stops in North Bend

-If you’ve worked up an appetite after your outdoor adventures, head back into the small town of North Bend.
-North Bend Bar & Grill is great for groups—offering standard pub fare with a Northwest twist (healthy options are available too!).
-If you’re in the mood for coffee or crepes, check out the Euro Lounge.
+If you’ve worked up an appetite after your outdoor adventures, head back into the small town of North Bend for a bite or drink.